-- All canoe rental operators provide life jackets so make sure to take advantage.
+- Canoe rental operators provide life jackets so make sure to take advantage.

-Can You Bring Your Own Canoe Or Kayak?
+Can You Bring Your Own Canoe Or Kayak on Lake Louise?

 Canoes in Banff

-If you’re not keen on waiting in line or paying the high prices for a canoe rental at Lake Louise there are other locations that you can head in the Banff National Park.
-For more information you can check out our post on canoe rentals in Banff.
+If you’re not keen on waiting in line or paying the high prices for a canoe rental at Lake Louise, there are other locations that you can head to in the Banff National Park.
+You can check out our post on canoe rentals in Banff for more information.

 - Banff Gondola: Get up on top on Sulphur Mountain!